HTTPS and SSL Certificates

 It is therefore highly important you protect yourself EVERY DAY, at home.

-Install and RUN a malware/spyware protection and registry cleaner EVERY DAY such as:
+Install and RUN a malware/spyware protection and registry cleaner EVERY DAY such as recommended below.

-McAfee has a fantastic free tool that stops you from clicking on links to website that may contain malware, viruses, or any kind of phishing scam.
+McAfee has a fantastic free tool to stop you from clicking on links to websites that may contain malware, viruses, or any kind of phishing scam.

 A green tick says the website has been tested and is safe, a yellow tick means proceed with caution if you have to, and a RED TICK advises you to STAY AWAY.